Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

 In this section, we discuss some of the biological insights we have gained, and continue to gain, through the analysis of the models proposed so far.
-First we bring attention to some useful ``Rules of Thumb" that any modeller should consider after a model has been formulated.
-We also briefly discuss potential ``Measures of Success" in animal movement models, as well as their importance to the exploration of these models and the insights gained through their study.
+First we bring attention to some useful ``Rules of Thumb" that {should be considered once} a model has been formulated. {Then, we} discuss {possible} ``Measures of Success" in animal movement models {and} their importance to the {field}.
 In some cases, we are able to discuss existing insights gained through such measures.
 In other cases, we propose modifications or suggestions for further study.
-We conclude with a discussion of pattern formation, a quintessential feature of animal movement models, and how we may investigate this possible outcome in the relevant models introduced so far.
+We conclude with a discussion of {other common avenues of analysis, including pattern formation, travelling wave solutions, critical domain sizes, and useful numerical techniques.}